Bringing Valorant to console: How Riot Games tackled first Xbox & PlayStation project

 valorant trophy listRiot Games

-A small Aussie team was tasked with its biggest project ever.
-Here’s the story of how just six local developers integrated with Riot Games to port its mega-popular Tactical Shooter, Valorant, to console, the first PlayStation and Xbox release in the publishing giant’s history.
+A small Aussie team was tasked with overseeing its biggest project ever.
+Here’s the story of how just six local developers collaborated alongside thousands of Riot Games employees around the globe to port its mega-popular Tactical Shooter, Valorant, to console, the first PlayStation and Xbox release in the publishing giant’s history.

 When rumblings around a Tac Shooter to rival Valve’s Counter-Strike first emerged, hype began mounting right away.
 Riot Games, acclaimed publisher behind League of Legends, soon announced its first foray outside of the MOBA genre with said Tac Shooter, then known as Project A.